Olemio/fireship-git/README.md

-øalsdkjf

-im also doing stuff on line 5
-working on feature
+This is the commit that happened whilst working on my feature

-modify line 5 on awesome branch